-- reviewed and discussed the audited financial statements for the year ended December 31, 2010 with the Company's management and Deloitte & Touche LLP, the Company's independent registered public accounting firm; - discussed with Deloitte & Touche LLP those matters required to be discussed under generally accepted auditing standards and the standards of the PCAOB; and - received the written disclosure and the letter from Deloitte & Touche LLP required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence, and has discussed with Deloitte & Touche LLP its independence.
+- reviewed and discussed the audited financial statements for the year ended December 31, 2013 with the Company's management and Deloitte & Touche LLP, the Company's independent registered public accounting firm; - discussed with Deloitte & Touche LLP those matters required to be discussed by the statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU section 380), as adopted by the PCAOB in Rule 3200T; and - received the written disclosure and the letter from Deloitte & Touche LLP pursuant to applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence, and has discussed with Deloitte & Touche LLP its independence from the Company.

-Based on the foregoing, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2010.
+Based on the foregoing, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2013.